ibm-cloud-docs/vpc/par-binding.md

 Public Address Ranges for VPC is only available for evaluation and testing purposes for users with special access.
 {: beta}

-You can bind, unbind, and move public address ranges to a VPC in an availability zone with the UI, CLI, and API.
+You can bind, unbind, and move public address ranges to a VPC in an availability zone with the console, CLI, and API.
 {: shortdesc}

 ## Before you begin